Nonlocality in Continuous-Variable Quantum Networks: Network Nonlocality with Two-Mode Squeezed Vacuum States

 Thus, violation of the bilocality inequality occurs when,

 where,

 with $\epsilon = \tanh \frac{\beta_1}{2} \tanh \frac{\beta_2}{2}.$

-To visualize the effect of local thermal noise on the bilocality violation, we analyze the behavior of the maximal bilocality expression \( S^{\max}_{\rho_{*}, \rho_{*}} \) across different state and noise parameters.
-In Fig.~\ref{fig:2}, we consider a fixed thermal environment with \(\beta_1 = \beta_2 = 1\), and study how \(S^{\max}_{\rho_{*}, \rho_{*}}\) varies with the noise probability \(p\) and the entanglement parameter \(K = \tanh(2r)\).
-The plot clearly identifies the critical boundary separating the region where the bilocality inequality is violated from where it is satisfied.
-This demonstrates how both the degree of squeezing and the amount of noise jointly determine the bilocal behavior of the system.
-Fig.~\ref{fig:3} presents the temperature dependence of the bilocality expression for several choices of \((p, K)\), with \(\beta_1 = \beta_2 = \beta\).
-The plot captures the transition from a nonbilocal to a bilocal regime for certain states, as the inverse temperature \(\beta\) decreases, i.e., as thermal noise increases.
-This behavior reflects the fragility of nonclassical features under thermal noise and the increasing robustness of the bilocality violation as the temperature is lowered.
-The comparison across different curves illustrates how higher entanglement and lower noise fractions allow the system to tolerate greater thermal disturbances while still exhibiting nonbilocality.
-Together, these plots provide a clear and quantitative picture of how thermal noise affects nonbilocal correlations in noisy CV networks.
+To visualize the effect of local thermal noise on bilocality violation, we examine the maximal bilocality expression $S^{\max}_{\rho_{*}, \rho_{*}}$ across relevant state and noise parameters.
+In Fig.~\ref{fig:2}, we fix the thermal environment to $\beta_1=\beta_2=1$ and study the dependence of $S^{\max}_{\rho_{*}, \rho_{*}}$ on the noise probability $p$ and the entanglement parameter $K=\tanh(2r)$.
+The plot identifies the critical boundary separating bilocal and nonbilocal regions, illustrating how squeezing and noise jointly determine the network behavior.
+In Fig.~\ref{fig:3}, we instead vary the inverse temperature $\beta_1=\beta_2=\beta$, revealing how thermal fluctuations influence the bilocality expression.
+As $\beta$ decreases (higher temperature), the violation diminishes and eventually disappears for certain states, demonstrating the fragility of nonclassical correlations under thermal noise.
+Conversely, stronger entanglement and lower noise fractions allow the system to retain nonbilocality over a wider temperature range.
+These features motivate the following observations summarizing the thermal suppression and robustness of bilocality violations.